systemexklusiv/softstepper/README.md

 note that you should turn also the 'track' and 'remote' ins for the Softstep2 as well
 ![live_ss_1.jpg](https://bitbucket.org/repo/M8b74b/images/1141864497-live_ss_1.jpg)

-Note that the name of the script will be called like the name of the folder you moved to lives remote script folder - thus it'll something like
+Note that the name of the script will be called like the name of the folder you moved to lives remote script folder - thus if you renamed it earlier to *Softstepper* you'll have to look for that name in the drop-down selection
-'drival-softstepper-e4f632bcb420' unless you rename the folder

 **3. start Monitoring (quick start)**
 Drop a looper into a track and rename the device 'ssl1'.